 Green or Open Space (name and reference number) Is the site in close proximity to the local community it serves?
 Demonstrably special to the local community Local in character and not an extensive tract of land?
-10.Open land between the woodland referred to above to the north, Tanners Red Walk to the south and Attwood Lane to the west at Holmer.
-This land directly abuts dwellings to the north west on The Furlongs estate and provides an accessible open space for residents.
+4.Dense woodland behind Holmer Court Residential Care Home, and open land between the woodland to the north, Tanners Red Walk to the south and Attwood Lane to the west at Holmer.
+This land directly abuts dwellings to the north and west on The Furlongs estate and provides an accessible open space for residents.
 Forms a green open space to view woodland.
-Open access to the public and consisting of 0.8ha.
+Open access to the public and consisting of 0.45ha.
 In the ownership of Herefordshire Council.